getsentry/sentry-fastlane-plugin/README.md

 )
 ```

+### Specify custom sentry-cli path

+For every action, you can specify a custom sentry-cli path by adding `sentry_cli_path` to the action.
+This defaults to `which sentry-cli`.

 ### Checking the sentry-cli is installed

 Useful for checking that the sentry-cli is installed and meets the minimum version requirements before starting to build your app in your lane.